cinnData/MLearning/10. Ensemble methods/README.md

 `gbclf = ensemble.GradientBoostingClassifier(n_estimators=100, learning_rate=0.1, max_depth=6)`

-**XGBoost** (extreme gradient boosting) is an algorithm which has recently been on top of applied machine learning competitions.
+**XGBoost** (extreme gradient boosting) is an algorithm which has recently been on top of the ranking in applied machine learning competitions.
 It is an implementation of gradient boosting designed for speed and performance.
 For Python, it is available in the package `xgboost`, which can be used as if it were a scikit-learn subpackage (though other interfaces are available).
 Gradient boosting optimization takes less time in `xgboost` than in the scikit-learn subpackage.
 The defaults are `n_estimators=100`, `learning_rate=0.3` and `max_depth=6`.

 The `xgboost` version of the preceding example would be: